lquixada/boggle/README.md

 ## Features

+* Cross-browser (latest Firefox/Chrome and IE10)
+* Cross-device (from mobile to desktop)
+* Isomorphic, renders on server and client
+* Secure connection with HTTPS
 * Custom domain: www.bogglejs.com
-* Secure connection with HTTPS
 * Cache management with Service Worker
-* Isomorphic app (rendes on server and client)

 ## Pages